grahamjx/fend-map/README.md

   ```
 4. This will install everything necessary to evaluate the project.
 If you're curious about what gets installed, check out the package.json file.

+5. Run gulp from project directory

+    `$ gulp serve`

+6. Open a browser and visit localhost:8000

 ###The View